-It is also helpful for employees to learn and use good practices in regard to some confidential information being more important than other confidential information.
-Software professionals often consider source code sacred, not realizing that the flows of software applications are critical, particularly regarding business rules and logic.
-The experiences the company has gained, what we label "what not to do," is often as valuable as knowing what to do.
+It's also helpful for employees to learn and use good practices in regards to some confidential information being more important than other confidential information.
+Software professionals often consider source code "sacred," not realizing that the flows of software applications are critical, particularly in regards to business rules and logic.
+The experiences the company has gained, what we label "what not to do" is often as valuable as knowing "what to do."
 Database architectures, customer lists, and product plans are similarly important.
 Customer data and information, including end-customer information with SaaS software, requires particular attention.

-Also, consider equipment that you give to employees for use at home.
+Consider as well equipment that you give to employees for use at home.
 Such equipment should be managed in ways that are closely similar to what is done at the office.
 For example, at-home equipment should have access to up-to-date security patches, virus updates and security settings such as automatic screen saver with password protection due to inactivity.